gabrielblain/PowerSDI/README.md

 Reference(ref = refHS, distr = "GEV, PEMethod = "HS", TS = 4)
 ```

-## DistPar: Parameters for calculating the SDIs.
+## DistPar: parameters for calculating the SDIs.
 Provided by the ScientSDI function.
 Contains parameters of the gamma and GEV distributions and the Pr(Rain=0).

 ## Usage